The effect of perming hair

 Once you’ve got your hair permed, it is essential to care for it properly afterwards.
 Even though today's perms are gentler than ever, freshly-permed hair needs special attention and treatment.
 Specially formulated shampoo and rinses for permed hair are designed to restore stressed or curly hair to a smooth texture.
 They contain essential plant oils and the building blocks of hair in liquid form, which are especially effective after a perm.
 If you follow the appropriate care program, your perm could last up to six months!

 Leave-in conditioners and hair treatments are especially effective and necessary for permed hair.
 Using a mask or deep conditioning formula once a week should be routine after a perm.
-Consider using the Gliss Ultimate Repair anti-damage mask after shampoo and conditioning, leaving it in for up to 15 minutes with a warm towel wrapped around you head to ensure you hair can absorb as many of the nutrients as possible.
+Consider using an anti-damage mask after shampoo and conditioning, leaving it in for up to 15 minutes with a warm towel wrapped around your head to ensure your hair can absorb as many of the nutrients as possible.
 Always follow by rinsing with cool water, as this will help close the cuticle and lock in the benefits of the nourishing treatment.
+Read this article on the best products for permed hair for some extra tips.

-Remember: Avoid using any hair color treatments for at least one week after perming your hair, as this may put too much stress on your hair and scalp all at once.
+Avoid using any hair color treatments for at least one week after perming your hair, as this may put too much stress on your hair and scalp all at once.
 You may like to consider gentler alternatives like hair tinting or a color shampoo instead.
+If you really do want to color your hair, Simply Color’s range is very gentle, so consider one of their striking colors such as Almond Brown 7.5 or Dark Blonde 7.0.